vtiaviz/associate_api/README.md

 # Instalação:
 - Unzip the content in your favorite webserver folder.
 - Create a data base called 'bd_api' in phpmysql
-- Import the file 'bd_api.sql', from folder 'sql', to the data base 'bd_api'
+- Import the file 'bd_api.sql' to the data base 'bd_api'

 # Use
 - Start your webserver